clairicelou/DS2022project/README.md

 **Validation Testing**
 - Verified /upload, /gallery, and /health endpoints using curl.
 - Confirmed that uploaded images appear in /static/uploads/ and show correctly in the gallery.
+- Validated the app by testing both valid and invalid uploads (wrong file types, missing files) and confirmed that the API returned the correct error responses

 ### Tested endpoints with curl commands:
 #### Upload a test image